DocCisco/mycode/README.md

 # mycode (Project Title)

+I'd like to learn how to version control project with git.

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?
 Wanting to learn to version controlling